-10s 0.004° 3.506° 2.227°
+Fig. 2.
+Stability test for orientation assessment using a Samsung Galaxy S8 smartphone and sensor fusion [Pacha2015] for increasing precision and stability regarding azimuth, pitch and roll angles.

 Registration setups with a global reference frame (i.e. not based on motion- and temporal sensor correlation) rely on common GPS data and absolute, geomagnetic orientation.
-Magnetic orientation is measurably influenced by magnetic impurities in close proximity, as often found in urban areas [Blum2013], as shown in fig. X. This inhibits correct orientation in 3D inside cities, but for planar orientation it is less problematic.
+Magnetic orientation is measurably influenced by magnetic impurities in close proximity, as often found in urban areas [Blum2013], as shown in fig. 3.
+This inhibits correct orientation in 3D inside cities, but for planar orientation it is less problematic.
 In most outdoor applications [Novakova2017, Cawood2017] and especially for 3D Image-to-Geometry registration, the sensor accuracy currently needs to be assessed on a per-case basis (see [Kehl et al 2016]).
 The GPS accuracy can be improved in urban areas via terrestrial network connection [Wang2012], which demands WiFi access.
 When dealing with raw GPS data, the location accuracy drops significantly.
-Lateral errors of up to 8 metres and vertical errors of tens of metres are realistic outdoor GPS limits (see Kehl et al. 2016 and Kehl et al. 2017c, [MELANIE PAPER ?]).
+Lateral errors of up to 8 metres and vertical errors of tens of metres are realistic outdoor GPS limits (see Kehl et al. 2016 and Kehl et al. 2017c).